pakeke-constructor/umg-mod-monorepo/overview.md

 - joining / leaving of players

 **What ISN'T synced:**
-- entity components
+- entity component values
 - local events (`call` and `on` from above.
 Client and server have separate buses.)

 It's important to note, though, that a lot of syncing is done by base mods.
-For example, the `inventory` mod automatically syncs entity inventories.
+For example, the `inventory` mod automatically syncs entity inventories.<br>
-The `base` mod will automatically sync entity positions, entity velocities, entity health, and entity physics bodies.
+Likewise, the `base` mod will automatically sync entity positions, entity velocities, entity health, and entity physics bodies.

 Client-server communication also uses callbacks: